 In 1959 there arose conflicts within the order “Le Droit Humain” resulting in several lodges in Germany and the Netherlands leaving “Le Droit Humain”.
-In Austria, too, several members left the lodge “Harmonie” and founded, with aid from the Frankfurt lodge “Goethe zum flammenden Stern”, the Austrian independent masonic lodge “Lux Danubiana” on 10 November 1960.
+In Austria, too, several members left the order and founded, with aid from a Frankfurt lodge, the Austrian independent masonic lodge “Lux Danubiana” on 10 November 1960.
 In July 1961 the lodge “Lux Danubiana” was one of the founding members of the international masonic union CATENA.
 This is an international union of freemasonry for men and women.
 The union presently includes obediencies (= masonic bodies such as grand lodges and orders) from, alphabetically, Austria, the Czech Republic, Germany, France, Romania, Spain and the United Kingdom.
 CATENA serves international relations between the members and does not exercise any authority over the member organizations who remain independent masonic bodies.

 Subsequently new lodges were founded, and in 1972 an obediency independent from Germany, the “Austrian Order Humanitas for Co-Freemasonry for Men and Women” was founded.
 From this order the “Grand Lodge Humanitas Austria for Freemasonry for Men and Women” proceeded in 1978.